Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 Final thoughts

-But raw metrics alone only tell half the story.
-The true value comes when you can instantly correlate a spike in CPU usage with the specific service, trace, or database query causing it.
+But metrics alone only tell part of the story.
+The payoff comes from being able to instantly correlate a spike in CPU usage with the specific service, trace, or database query causing it.

 Authors